 - Provision of risk information by AM

 The Account Manager is the customs officer who manages AEO entities.
-The AM provides risk information on issues throughout the companies import/export transactions, such as customs valuation, classification, foreign exchange transactions, etc.
+The AM provides risk information on issues throughout the companies import/export transactions, such as customs valuation, HS classification, foreign exchange transactions, etc.

 Your company will have to conduct a self-assessment reflecting the risk information provided by the AM related to the import/export declaration records of the previous year.
-The scope of assessment should cover six main compliance issues such as classification, reduction, bonded warehousing, drawback, customs valuation, and foreign exchange transaction.
+The scope of assessment should cover six main compliance issues such as HS classification, reduction, bonded warehousing, duty drawback, customs valuation, and foreign exchange transaction.

 - External verification and submission of the ISA report

 The ISA report must be verified by Korea customs attorneys (more than two customs attorneys) before being submitted to Customs to ensure credibility.
 Once the report is verified by the Customs attorneys, the company shall submit the report within six months from the end of the financial settlement year.

 The report submitted by your company will be reviewed by the AM within six months from the submission date of the report.
 A discussion between your company (or their representative customs attorneys) and an AM is necessary to conclude the review of the report.
 The final report will be settled and confirmed by the ‘audit review committee’ of Customs.

 - Conclusion of the review

 The review comes to a close when you receive the results and the customs audit (investigation) is exempted for the settlement year for which the notice of ISA result was issued.